Top 5 Reasons American Students Should Study in Australia or New Zealand

 United States

-American graduates of Australian programs in medicine, dentistry, physiotherapy, and veterinary medicine can pursue licensure in the United States.
-This often involves degree assessment by applicable licensing bodies and passing specific American licensing exams, like the USMLE for medicine, NBDE for dentistry, NPTE for physiotherapy, and NAVLE for veterinary medicine.
+American graduates of Australian/NZ programs in medicine, physical therapy, occupational therapy, law, and veterinary medicine can pursue licensure in the United States.
+This often involves degree assessment by applicable licensing bodies and passing specific American licensing exams.
+Visit our licensing page for more details.

-Graduates of accredited professional programs in Australia are generally eligible to apply for registration to practice in the relevant field within Australia.
+Graduates of accredited professional programs are generally eligible to apply for registration to practice in the relevant field within Australia or NZ.
 This often involves meeting specific requirements and registering with applicable professional boards.
 Licensing processes and registration can vary by profession and state.

 Canada